some-fnf-archives/Forever-Engine-Legacy/README.md

 ----------------------------------------------
 SHOUTOUTS
 ----------------------------------------------
-[Fl0pD00dle](https://fl0pd00dle.newgrounds.com/) - Is making some custom assets in the future, is a really cool and underrated guy who's awesome to talk to.
-WHEN THEY'RE IMPLEMENTED HE'LL GET BUMPED TO CONTRIBUTOR (WORKING ON IT LOL)

 [HThagomizer](https://github.com/HThagomizer) - not MURDERING ME for accidentally pushing the martian mixtape source code

 [Tsuraran](https://twitter.com/_Tsuraran) - DOPE ASS CUSTOM MENU MUSIC INCOMING, also made vs skipper with clockwerk which is fucking hilarious ALSO YEAH I'LL BUMP AS WELL AFTER ITS IN THE ENGINE (YES IM WORKING ON IT TOO LMAO)

 [Clockwerk](https://twitter.com/ClockwerkSmurf) - also made vs skipper, oh my god what were you guys thinking
 ----------------------------------------------
 How to Compile: